Inside Online Medical Billing & Coding Programs in Pennsylvania

 FIND PROGRAMS NEAR YOU:

-Pennsylvania Highlands Community College offers a CPC Medical Billing and Coding program that prepares students for the Certified Professional Coder exam through the American Academy of Professional Coders.
-Students will gain the skills to use the Healthcare Common Procedure Coding System (HCPCS) and the CPT Category II and ICD-10 codes.
-The course is taught by Nancy Smith and LaTisha Cottingham.
-Both instructors have decades of experience in the healthcare industry and are decorated with relevant experience in medical billing and coding.
+Students gain the skills required to use the Healthcare Common Procedure Coding System (HCPCS) and the CPT Category II and ICD-10 codes.
+This fully-online, self-paced course is taught by instructors with decades of experience in the healthcare industry and medical billing and coding.

 Mode: Online